 In the new version of the PlayStation Store, the side navigation has been removed.
 Traditionally, this had been designed to enable users to filter their search results based on factors such as price, genre, platform, or whether it’s a game or a DLC add-on.
 As a user of the store myself, I found this side navigation very useful so I questioned the decision around removing it.

 The original panel has been replaced with a simplified top navigation strip, which includes five more general categories: Latest, Collections, Deals, PS5, and Subscriptions.
 Other categories which were perhaps seen as less frequently used – including PS4 games, Free to Play Games, Add-ons, VR, and PS Plus – have been relegated to the very bottom of the site above the footer.
 This means that they are below the fold and can only be accessed by scrolling.
+If you want to find out which games are hot right now, you can simply go here.

 Changes in the “further filtering” functionality